 2 Data length, signature length.

 For this mechanism, the ulMinKeySize and ulMaxKeySize fields of the CK_MECHANISM_INFO structure specify the minimum and maximum supported number of bits in the field sizes, respectively.
 For example, if a Cryptoki library supports only ECDSA using a field of characteristic 2 which has between 2200 and 2300 elements, then ulMinKeySize = 201 and ulMaxKeySize = 301 (when written in binary notation, the number 2200 consists of a 1 bit followed by 200 0 bits.
 It is therefore a 201-bit number.
 Similarly, 2300 is a 301-bit number).

+EdDSA

+The EdDSA mechanism, denoted CKM_EDDSA, is a mechanism for single-part and multiplart signatures and verification for EdDSA.
+This mechanism implements the five EdDSA signature schemes defined in RFC 8032.

+This mechanism has an optional parameter, a CK_EDDSA_PARAMS structure.
+The absence or presence of the parameter as well as its content is used to identify which signature scheme is to be used.
+Table 32 enumerates the five signature schemes defined in RFC 8032 and all supported permutations of the mechanism parameter and its content.

+Table 11, Mapping to RFC 8032 Signature Schemes